openstack/octavia/doc/source/admin/guides/operator-maintenance.rst

     compute_id).
 If there are any matches where the amphora status is not 'DELETED', the amphora is still considered to be in use.

-Evacuating a Specific Amohora from a Host
+Evacuating a Specific Amphora from a Host
 -----------------------------------------

 In some cases an amphora needs to be evacuated either because the host is being